What are logistics?

 What are the main steps and considerations for goods logistics?

-- Arrange the sale: The first step for international trade is to arrange the sale.
-Contracts need to be drawn up (See Incoterms), finance needs to be arranged (See Trade Finance), and shipping needs to be considered (See Transportation and Shipping).
+Arrange the sale: The first step for international trade is to agree the terms of the sale.
+Contracts need to be drawn up.
+Various trade documents will apply including commercial invoices, getting Incoterms agreed, trade finance may be needed, and the mode of transport or shipping needs to be decided on too.

-- Prepare for export: After a sale is agreed and the terms arranged, the shipment needs to be packed, labelled, and documented appropriately (See Bills of Lading, Rules of Origin, How to read HS Codes, Tariff measures, Non-Tariff measures, Sanitary and Phytosanitary Measures, Technical Barriers to Trade, and Rules of Origin).
+Prepare for export: After the terms of the sale are agreed the shipment needs to be packed, labelled, and documented appropriately.
+There may be additional requirements to be considered.
+Other requirements need to also be considered, Bills of Lading, Rules of Origin, selecting the right HS (Harmonized System) Codes, Tariff & Non-Tariff measures, Sanitary & Phytosanitary Measures, Technical Barriers to Trade.
 Warehousing costs at the port before and after shipping, container types, and potential restrictions for the shipment should be considered.

-- Prepare for import: Once a shipment has reached its destination, it will need to clear customs before it can be released either to the recipient or for further transportation (See Customs and Border Procedures).
+Prepare for import: Once a shipment has reached its destination, it will need to clear customs before it can be released either to the recipient or for further transportation.
 Customs clearance can depend significantly on where the goods are being shipped and the type of transportation chosen.

-- Deliver to buyer: Finally, once the item has cleared customs and been released from storage, the final step requires delivery to the buyer.
+Deliver to buyer: Finally, once the item has cleared customs and been released from storage, the last step requires delivery to the buyer.

 What are freight forwarders and other intermediaries and how can they help my business?